A Lesson Planning Companion

 Whether program delivery is fully online, face-to-face with online components, or via a hybrid format, there's something here for those practitioners looking to actively engage learners as they enhance digital delivery with purposeful planning for learning.

-LBS EDUCATORS and TUTORS may find that the PAL site can also be an engaging space for reflection and a useful springboard for discussions with colleagues and peers.
+LBS educators and tutors may find that the PAL site can also be an engaging space for reflection and a useful springboard for discussions with colleagues and peers.

-The PAL site is a LESSON PLANNING COMPANION created BY practitioners FOR practitioners!!!
+The PAL site is a LESSON PLANNING COMPANION created by practitioners for practitioners!

 What can PAL be for YOU?

-A NEW WAY TO LOOK AT LESSON PLANNING
+TO LOOK AT LESSON PLANNING

-AN OPPORTUNITY TO REFLECT ON YOUR PRACTICE
+TO REFLECT ON YOUR PRACTICE

 A SPACE FOR FRONT-LINE INSIGHTS, TIPS AND RESOURCES